openframeworks/ofBook/project_joel/chapter.md

 OF/openFrameworks-develop/addons/ofxDuration/example-simpleReceiver

-totally did it, totally worked - have to show Pete Hellicar it tomorrow, and disuss which controls he wants...

-made a new track:
+totally did it, totally worked - have to show Pete Hellicar it tomorrow, and disuss which controls he wants...made a new track:

 Duration/durationData/FirstTry

-audio all loaded in fine (-;

-need to test with film sync, see if that works OK.. try to set the movie time on each frame? will it fuck everything?

-basically should make a new version of the app:
+audio all loaded in fine (-; need to test with film sync, see if that works OK.. try to set the movie time on each frame? will it fuck everything?
+Basically should make a new version of the app:

 OF/openFrameworks-develop/apps/HAndLGreenpeace/003WithOFXDuration

-added
+Added:

 GUI
 SimpleReceiverPort.txt

-to data folder too...

-need to compare with:

-OF/openFrameworks-develop/addons/ofxDuration/example-simpleReceiver

-and dupicate the functionality - start with scene control and colour....
+to data folder too...need to compare with: OF/openFrameworks-develop/addons/ofxDuration/example-simpleReceiver and duplicate the functionality - start with scene control and colour....

 MORNING TIME